Skip to main content

 3. Get Rid of Distractions

 Leaving home helps, sure, but Wifi lurks around every corner.
 I use Anti-Social to block my access to Facebook and Twitter, as well as other tempting websites, which I can customize in the newest version of Anti-Social.
 This is the best ten bucks I ever spent, and I recommend you spend it as well.
-If you want to remove yourself completely from the temptations for the World Wide Web, you can purchase software called Freedom, which blocks you completely from the Internet.
+If you want to remove yourself completely from the temptations of the World Wide Web, you can purchase software called Freedom, which blocks you completely from the Internet.
 This can work against you, however, if you need the Internet to research topics related to your book.
 When I need to be completely distraction proof, I head to a place where I have no Internet access whatsoever, like the Smith College Library when I’m in America.

 4. Learn More about the Craft of Fiction Writing

-If this is your first, or even your fiftieth novel, you can always learn more about the craft of writing.
-I could go on for hours about great books on writing, but NaNoWriMo is a race against time so here is the short list:
+If this is your first or even your fiftieth novel, you can always learn more about the craft of writing.
+I could go on for hours about great books on writing, but NaNoWriMo is a race against time so here is the shortlist:

 How Fiction Works by James Wood

 This is the ultimate primer on how fiction is crafted.
 Wood uses examples of all kinds of writing from the ducks in Make Way For Ducklings to P.G.
-Wodhouse’s Jeeves and his hapless master, Bertie Wooster.
+Wodehouse’s Jeeves and his hapless master, Bertie Wooster.
 This is a quick but essential read!

 20 Master Plots: And How to Build Them

 If you are new to writing or fiction and you struggle with structure, dip into this highly readable treatment of classic plot skeletons.
-Tobias won’t tell you how to tell your story, but he’ll help you understand the markers along the way — what your hero or heroine, their wing guys and gals and mentors, and the all-important antagonist should be doing and and when.
+Tobias won’t tell you how to tell your story, but he’ll help you understand the markers along the way — what your hero or heroine, their wing guys and gals and mentors, and the all-important antagonist should be doing and when.

 How to Write a Novel Using the Snowflake Method (Advanced Fiction Writing Book 1) by Randy Ingermanson

-If, like me, you fall somewhere between a “plotter” — someone who outlines and plans her novel in excruciating detail and a “pantser” — someone who just sits down and lets the story flow, then this could be the method for you.
-Ingermanson takes you through his method of building a story, its world and its population in a logical progression that helps you think carefully about your story before you even write it.
 I am currently working through these steps and it has been a fascinating journey.
 What I thought in May would be, as I glibly described it to HRH (my “Handsome Russian Husband”) “a quick and light thing to throw up on Kindle” has become a very substantive work of fiction, in which characters from Lenin Lives Next Door are confronting some really difficult issues.
-The plot is much tighter and much more pleasing than I expected it could be, and I know that this is a result of using Ingermanson’s method.
-Note that Joe Michaels in his Learn Scrivener Fast program offers a great Scrivener template for this method, with all of Ingermanson’s steps distilled into excellent worksheets.
+The plot is much tighter and much more pleasing than I expected it could be, and I know that this is a result of using Inger Manson’s method.

 The Emotion Thesaurus: A Writer’s Guide To Character Expression

-There is literally nothing like a Thesaurus.
+There is nothing like a Thesaurus.
 I own about ten.
-I would be lost in the kitchen without the The Flavor Bible: The Essential Guide to Culinary Creativity, Based on the Wisdom of America’s Most Imaginative Chefs and I would be lost in my writing without The Emotion Thesaurus.
-This well-organized volume offers writers physical signals, internal sensations, mental responses, and cues for how characters afflicted with a particular emotion may react.
-I find this particularly helpful in making antagonists more 3-dimensional, pulling them away from stereotypes and making them much more enjoyable for the reader.
+I would be lost in the kitchen without The Flavor Bible: The Essential Guide to Culinary Creativity, Based on the Wisdom of America’s Most Imaginative Chefs and I would be lost in my writing without The Emotion Thesaurus.

 Write Your Novel From The Middle: A New Approach for Plotters, Pantsers and Everyone in Between by James Scott Bell

 This is another approach to plotting a novel, and one that I am implementing in my 2015 project — a lengthy and rather rambling historical saga trilogy set in revolutionary Russia, which is in the planning and research stage.
 Write Your Novel from the Middle is helping me craft workable story arcs.
-James Scott Bell argues — convincingly, I think — that if you begin with a detailed understanding of the crisis point, you can work backwards to the beginning and forwards to the end.
+James Scott Bell argues — convincingly, I think — that if you begin with a detailed understanding of the crisis point, you can work backward to the beginning and forward to the end.
 His metaphor of a chain link bridge is a great way to sketch out your novel to ensure that the pace is appropriate and balanced.

 The Elements of Style, Fourth Edition by Strunk and White